 El Paso Electric (EPE) first began serving its customers on August 30, 1901.
 It was then known as the El Paso Electric Railway Company.
 Initially its primary business consisted of providing transportation via mule-drawn streetcars, which were replaced in 1902 with electric streetcars.
 By 1925, the Company’s core business had evolved to producing and distributing electricity.
 That year, the company changed its name to the El Paso Electric Company.
 It was also granted authorization to transact business in New Mexico.

-EPE has a net dependable generating capability of 1,852 MW.
-It’s facilities include a 15.8 percent interest in the Palo Verde Nuclear Generating Station in Wintersburg, Arizona, a 7 percent interest in the Four Corners Station in northwestern New Mexico, the Rio Grande Power Station in Sunland Park, New Mexico, the Newman Power Station and the Copper Power Station in El Paso and the Hueco Mountain Wind Ranch in Hudspeth County, Texas.
+EPE has a net dependable generating capability of 1,990 MW.
+It’s facilities include a 15.8 percent interest in the Palo Verde Nuclear Generating Station in Wintersburg, Arizona, the Rio Grande Power Station in Sunland Park, New Mexico, the Newman Power Station, Copper Power Station and Montana Power Staton in El Paso.